bskk1975-hub/snoopy-games/SECURITY.md

 Below are the following security measures I made so for:

+(The newest version of Snoopy Games has all of these security measures; older versions of Snoopy Games are not guaranteed to have all of these)

 1. Calculator Security Measure
 2. Snoopy Access Password
 3. Login In Area For Account and Account Password
-4. New Tab and Open Snoopy In New Tab which makes the content in blob:// url so unblocked and secure.
+4. New Tab and Open Snoopy In New Tab, which makes the content in blob:// url so unblocked and secure.
 More Security Measures Coming Soon To Snoopy Games